Stirling-Tools/Stirling-Tools.github.io/docs/Migration/New-Features.md

 ### What's New

 - **Lightning Fast:** 0.3 second startup time
-- **Native Integration:** "Open with Stirling-PDF" in file explorer
+- **Native Integration:** "Open with Stirling PDF" in file explorer
 - **System Default:** Set as default PDF viewer
 - **Sign in with Stirling Cloud or self-hosted server** - Choose your connection on launch
 - **Resource Efficient:** Uses ~50MB RAM vs browser ~200MB